Adidas Superstar 80s New Bold

 Size and fit

-The low top Adidas Superstar 80s New Bold sneaker is available for women with sizes ranging from 5 to 11.
+The low-top Adidas Superstar 80s New Bold sneaker is available for women.
 It maintains the same lace-up enclosure of its predecessor models along with a lightly padded collar.
-It is constructed in medium widths for women.
-It generally fits accordingly, though; some found it to fit slightly larger than standard sizing.
+Being a low-top, it lets the ankles have unrestricted mobility.

 Adidas Superstar 80s New Bold Style